rizerphe/obsidian-companion/README.md

 5. To use the preset, open the command palette by pressing `Ctrl/Cmd + P` and search for the name of your preset.
 Select the command and hit Enter.

 You can create multiple presets with different settings and enable them as global editor commands, making it easy to switch between different configurations as you work.
 With the Presets feature, you can customize your Companion experience to suit your needs and work more efficiently with AI-powered autocomplete suggestions.

+# Completion providers

+This plugin can use more than one source of completions, with more on the way.
+Currently it can:

+-   Ask **ChatGPT** to "Continue the following"
+-   Use the usual **GPT-3** models
+-   Use **AI21's Jurassic-2** models

+If there are any sources you'd like to suggest, feel free to open an issue.

 # Say Thank You